sixf/sixf.github.io/index.md

 TIL is a large inundated reservoir with 1078 islands which was created in 1959 by the construction of Xin'anjiang Dam.
-I used the long-term counts of breeding bird communities to quantify the colonization-extinction dynamics on a set of islands.
+I used the long-term counts of breeding bird communities to quantify the colonization-extinction dynamics on a set of islands as to test the theory.
 In additions to the bird studies, I used the occupancy data of lizards and small mammals to unveil the biogeographical patterns of beta diversity, which will provide more detail into the biodiversity conservation on fragmented